 Chicago gangster Al Capone spends eight months at Eastern State Penitentiary.

 An article in the Philadelphia Public Ledger, August 20, 1929, describes Capone's cell: "The whole room was suffused in the glow of a desk lamp which stood on a polished desk....
 On the once-grim walls of the penal chamber hung tasteful paintings, and the strains of a waltz were being emitted by a powerful cabinet radio receiver of handsome design and fine finish..."

-Inmates set fires in their cells and destroy workshops in a riot over insufficient recreational facilities, overcrowding, and idleness.
+Prisoners set fires in their cells and destroy workshops in a riot over insufficient recreational facilities, overcrowding, and idleness.

 Twelve men escape through a tunnel that emerges at Fairmount Avenue and 22nd Street.
 Prison plaster worker Clarence Klinedinst designed and built most of the tunnel.
 At the time of the escape Klinedinst had only two years left to serve.
 Most of the men are caught within minutes.

-Klinedinst is out for two hours, and has ten years added to his sentence for prison break.
+Klinedinst is out for two hours, and has ten years added to his sentence for the prison break.
 Bank robber Willie Sutton takes credit for planning the tunnel.

-Pennsylvania Legislature recommends abandoning Eastern State Penitentiary.
+The Pennsylvania Legislature recommends abandoning Eastern State Penitentiary.

 Eastern State Penitentiary becomes the State Correctional Institution at Philadelphia, or SCI-PHA.

 The City of Philadelphia certifies Eastern State Penitentiary as a historic property.